 The 18 Day Minimalism Exploration Logbook.

-We don’t add hyperlinks until and unless absolutely necessary – so as to ensure that you are not distracted while reading.
+We don’t add hyperlinks until and unless necessary – to ensure that you are not distracted while reading.